HappySeaFox/sail/FAQ.md

 tuning=abc-filtering

 # ';'-separated list of pixel formats the image codec can write.
-# Can be empty if the image codec cannot write images.
+# Can be empty if the image codec cannot save images.
 #
 # Note: SAIL doesn't convert images while saving.
 It writes them 1:1.
 The image codec
 # can take as input and save 8-bit indexed, 24-bit RGB, and 32-bit RGBA images.